Question: What do the different status mean within the Campaign Stats Page?

 A message is dropped by the Mail Transfer Agent (MTA) and is not attempted for delivery.
 Drops are defined in the app.
 The following describes the various dropped failures.

 - Invalid: An invalid email occurs when an attempted send to an address that is formatted in a manner that does not meet internet email format standards or the email does not exist at the recipient’s mail server.
 Examples include addresses without the “@” sign or addresses that contain certain special characters and/or spaces.
 This response can come from our server or the recipient mail server.
 Revinate’s MTA will complete a check against the format of the email address to attempt to verify its validity.
-Invalid emails are not suppressed and will be retried.

 - Bounced Address: This occurs when our MTA suppresses a message to an email address that previously experienced a Bounce (Hard Bounce).